ryan-hmd/bible-ref-parser/README.md

 |       `MAP`       | `<book> <chapter>:<verse>`                        |      `Yes`    |
 |       `MAP`       | `<book> <chapter>:<verse1>,<verse2>,...,<verseN>` |      `Yes`    |

-Then the treatment of the reference you've parsed should be conditionned to the value of `type`.
-Here some examples :
+Then, the processing of the reference you've parsed must be conditioned on the value of the `type`.
+Here are a few examples:

 ```js
 try {